-General Michel-Armand de Bacharetie de BeaupuyGénéral de division who was killed at Emmendingen
+General Michel-Armand de Bacharetie de BeaupuyGénéral de division who distinguished himself in the Vendée and was later killed at Emmendingen

 Born: July 14, 1755